vishapoberon/compiler/doc/Winstallation.md

    link the final Oberon compiler.
 This compiler is then used for the remaining steps.
  - Build the .sym file browser command `showdef`.
  - Build all the libraries in -O2 mode, and a subset in -OC mode.
- - Install the compiler and libraries by copying them to an appropriate location for your OS.
+  - Create an installation image in the local `install/` directory.
   - Run a set of confidence tests.

+The build does not require administrator access.
+To install the resulting image, run `make install` separately.
+On Cygwin, the default Unix locations are `/usr/local/bin`, `/usr/local/share/voc`, and `/usr/local/lib`; use `PREFIX`, `BINDIR`, `INSTALLDIR`, and `LIBDIR` to change them.
+For a package build, use `DESTDIR` as the staging prefix.

 ### Build using mingw under cygwin